ValerieMauduit/AoC2022/README.md

 ### Day 7 - No Space Left On Device

 Ouch, it hurted!
-I decided immediatly that I should be clean in my code: creating a Directory and a File class, methods to navigate, to evaluate the sizes.
-I started it pretty well but it took so much time that I had to finish during the next week-end.
+I decided immediately that I should be clean in my code: creating a Directory and a File class, methods to navigate, to evaluate the sizes.
+I started it pretty well but it took so much time that I had to finish during the next weekend.

 My Directory class had attributes `parentDirectory` and `childrenDirectories` but it wasn't so clear at the begining how I could navigate but keeping what I had already stored in my previous directory.